 The elusive American ginseng is a woodland treasure, revered for centuries for its medicinal properties.
-This small but mighty perennial is native to the shaded, rich forests of eastern and central North America.
-Standing 10-15 inches tall, it features elegant, long-stalked leaves with five toothed, pointed leaflets, delicate greenish-white flowers in summer, and clusters of bright red berries in fall.
+This small but mighty perennial is the only ginseng native to North America, where its native range includes shaded, rich forests of the eastern and central United States.
+Standing 10 to 15 inches tall, it features elegant, long-stalked leaves with five-toothed, pointed leaflets; delicate, greenish-white flowers in summer; and clusters of bright red berries in fall.
 Beneath the soil lies its most sought-after feature—a thick, aromatic root that has fueled trade and folklore alike.

 Plant Characteristics:

-Thrives in moist, fertile, well-drained, organically rich soils.
+Thrives in moist, fertile, well-drained, moderately acidic, organically rich soils.
 Sensitive to drought.

 Wildlife Value:

-Hosts 3 caterpillar species.
-Ants collect ginseng’s seeds for nutrition value in their fatty coatings, helping to scatter and germinate new plants.
-The berries provide food for birds, deer, and small mammals.
+Hosts 3 species of Lepidoptera larvae: zigzag herpetogramma, cabbage looper moth, and Indian-meal moth.
+Ants collect ginseng’s seeds for the nutrition value in their fatty coatings, helping to scatter and germinate new plants.
+The berries, foliage, and roots provide food for birds, deer, and small mammals.
 As a native understory plant, it contributes to the health and biodiversity of woodland habitats.

 Medicinal & Edible Uses: